KyleParkJong/Antenna-Design-and-RF-Controlled-Photo-Booth/README.md

-# Antenna Design and RF controlled Photo Booth
+# Antenna Design and RF Controlled Photo Booth
 > Konkuk Univ.
-Junior, Advanced Electrical and Electronic Design Laboratory and Software Practice - Individual Project & Team Project
+Junior, Advanced Electrical and Electronic Design Laboratory and Software Practice

-# Patch Antenna Design Lab.
+- Antenna Design

-# 1. Introdudction
-> Design and simulate Patch Antenna with AWS design software tool
+- RF controlled Photo Booth
+- Individual Project

+Enter a folder for a more detailed explanation.